slatedocs/slate/source/index.html.md

 -H 'x-access-token: '"$TOKEN"
 ```

-> The above command returns JSON structured like this:
+> The command above returns a JSON structured like this:

 ```json-doc
 	[{